huggingface/transformers/docs/source/model_doc/bort.rst

 - BORT's model architecture is based on BERT, so one can refer to `BERT's docstring
   <https://huggingface.co/transformers/model_doc/bert.html>`_ for the model's API as well as usage examples.
-- BORT uses the RoBERTa tokenizer instead of the BERT tokenizer, so one can refer to to `RoBERTa's docstring
-  <https://huggingface.co/transformers/model_doc/roberta.html>`_ for the tokenizer's API as well as usage examples
+- BORT uses the RoBERTa tokenizer instead of the BERT tokenizer, so one can refer to :doc:`RoBERTa's documentation page <model_doc/roberta>` for the tokenizer's API as well as usage examples.
 - BORT requires a specific fine-tuning algorithm, called `Agora
   <https://adewynter.github.io/notes/bort_algorithms_and_applications.html#fine-tuning-with-algebraic-topology>`__ ,
   that is sadly not open-sourced yet.
 It would be very useful for the community, if someone tries to implement the algorithm to make BORT fine-tuning work.

 The original code can be found `here <https://github.com/alexa/bort/>`__.